ollikoo/weather-app/README.md

 # Solution

 - A frontend with React, Typescript and Sass
-- A backend with Node.js, Typescript, Express.js and SQLite
+- A backend with Node.js, Typescript, Express.js and Better SQLite3

 ---